Lung Kong Tin Yee Association

 The Lung Kong Tin Yee Association, also known as the Four Families (四姓), is a worldwide ethnic fraternity, primarily a four-surname clan association for overseas Chinese.
 The Lung Kong Ancient Temple was founded 1662 in Kaiping, Guangdong, China.
-In 1870s, the first overseas Lung Kong associations were established in Singapore and in San Francisco, California.
+The first overseas Lung Kong associations were established in 1866 at Singapore and in 1876 at San Francisco, California.
 Since then, the Lung Kong associations have grown and spread over the world, fueled by the Chinese diaspora, with total membership in the millions.

 History

-The Lung Kong Ancient Temple was founded 1662 by members of the four clans -- Liu (劉), Guan (關), Zhang (張), Zhao (趙) -- in the village of Lung Kong (Longgang), Shuikou district in Kaiping (開 平), Guangdong (廣 東), to foster the moral community and unity of the Four Families (四 姓 一 家).
+The Lung Kong Ancient Temple (龍岡古廟) was founded 1662 by members of the four clans -- Liu (劉), Guan (關), Zhang (張), Zhao (趙) -- in the village of Lung Kong (Longgang), Shuikou district in Kaiping (開 平), Guangdong (廣 東), to foster the moral community and unity of the Four Families (四 姓 一 家).
 The solidarity of the four clans can be traced all the way back to the sworn brotherhood in the late Han dynasty of the Four Brothers: Liu Bei 劉 備 (161–223), Guan Yu 關 羽 (160–220), Zhang Fei 張 飛 (?–221), and Zhao Yun 趙 雲 (?–229).

 In 184, Lui Bei, Guan Yu, Zhang Fei, took the following legendary oath of brotherhood at the Peach Garden; in 200, Zhao Yun joined them to form the Four Brothers.

 We, ... though of different families, vow to be brothers, swear to unite our hearts and strength, to help each other in danger; to serve the country as well as to save the people.
 We ask not the same day of birth, but are willing to die the same day.
 May Heaven and Earth, witness our vow.
 If we forsake righteousness or kindness, may Heaven and men destroy us.